macleginn/eurphon-parse-search/webapp/tutorial.md

 * `operator` is one of `=, <, >, <=, >=`,
 * `number` is a non-negative integer,
-* `features` are one or more space-separated IPA features (see the full list at the end of the page), each optionally preceded by `^`, and
+* `features` are one or more space-separated IPA features (see the full list at the end of the page), each optionally preceded by the negator `^`, and
 * `phoneme` is an individual segment described in standard IPA notation (https://ipa.typeit.org/full/ is used as a reference input system).

 For example, a query asking for languages without lateral segments looks like `= 0 lateral` and a query to ask for languages with more than five voiceless affricates is `> 5 voiceless affricate`.
 Each feature can be turned into its complement by using `^`.
 Thus, the query `> 5 ^pre-nasalised voiced plosive` will return languages that have more than 5 oral plosives that are not pre-nasalised.